 So what are the boundaries that God has set up to keep His children moving safely down the narrow path?
 First and foremost is the Holy Spirit.
 He guides us into all truth and lets us know when our thoughts or actions are not pleasing to Him.
 God chastens those He loves.
 Listening to His correction and submitting to His will for our lives is like a gentle bump back to where we need to be on His lane.

-Second, like 2 Corinthians 10:5 tells us, we must “bring every thought into captivity to the obedience of Christ.”
+Second, as 2 Corinthians 10:5 tells us, we must “bring every thought into captivity to the obedience of Christ.”
 This is actually where the thought for this analogy came from.
 I felt like I was continually catching myself out of bounds with my thoughts and having to reign them back in.
 At times, we can have the tendency to “overcorrect.”
 Having trouble with feeling worthless?
 Be careful, or you will overcorrect to pride.
 We go from one bumper to the other, ever trying to hit that perfect sweet spot in the center.

-Third, we must be always trying to conform ourselves to what we see in the Bible.
+Third, we must always be trying to conform ourselves to what we see in the Bible.
 We must be doers of the Word and not hearers only.
-When we catch ourselves acting in a way that is contrary to what the scripture says, we need to stop what we are doing and repent.
+When we catch ourselves acting in a way that is contrary to what the Scripture says, we need to stop what we are doing and repent.
 That just means we need to turn around and go the other way.
 In 1 John 5:17, we learn that “all unrighteousness is sin.”
 We must try to behave the way the Bible commands.
 We must stay away from the behaviors that grieve the Lord.

 The Weight of the Ball

 One ingredient in the bowling experience that can make a big difference is the weight of the ball.
-Young kids can’t lift very many pounds, so maybe a six or eight pound ball is all they can handle.
+Young kids can’t lift very many pounds, so maybe a six or eight-pound ball is all they can handle.
 Older kids and strong men can lift balls as heavy as 12 to 16 pounds.
 Lighter balls are easier to swing and release, but often the heavier balls can pack a bigger punch to the pins.

 As believers, we are not all given the same advantages and disadvantages on our Christian walk.
 Some of us live easier lives and may only hit a few pins.
 Some have lived through terrible calamities and may end up with a perfect strike.
 God uses each of us for His purposes, but often those who have come from desperate situations can make a big impact for others going through the same trials.
 And people called to lives of hardship can often focus more on the Lord than those who live lives of ease.